Rensvandeschoot/Tutorials/PPS Shiny app/README.md

 Smeets, L., & Van de Schoot, R. (2020, September 30).
 Code for the ShinyApp to Determine the Plausible Parameter Space for the PhD-delay Data (Version v1.1).
 Zenodo. https://doi.org/10.5281/zenodo.4059418

 ### How to lunch the Shiny App
-Go to this link: https://www.rensvandeschoot.com/tutorials/pps-app/
+Go to this link: https://www.rensvandeschoot.com/tutorials/pps-app/ or https://utrecht-university.shinyapps.io/priors_phd/

 ### Introduction
 This repository contains files that are necessary to make Shiny App work.
 Please locate the www folder with ui.R and server.R.